Barb Wire (character): Creators

-Character history
+Fictional character biography

 Barb Wire's stories take place on an alternate version of present-day Earth with superhumans and more advanced technology.
 In this Earth's history, an alien entity called the Vortex arrived in 1931 and began conducting secret experiments.
 In 1947, an atom bomb test detonated in a desert nearby the alien's experiments.
 The result was the creation of a trans-dimensional wormhole referred to as "the Vortex" or "the Maelstrom", which released energy that gave different people across Earth superpowers for years to come.

 Decades later, Barbara Kopetski grows up in Steel Harbor when it is still a thriving steel industry city.
 Barbara and her brother Charlie live with their grandmother and parents, their mother being a police officer while their father is a former marine who became a steelworker.
-Officer Kopetski later dies, after which her husband becomes so ill he is confined to a bed for years, developing Alzheimer's disease as well before passing away.
+Officer Kopetski later dies, after which her husband becomes so ill he is confined to a bed for years, developing Alzheimer's disease as well before dying.
 Following the death of her father, Barbara leaves Steel Harbour for a time as the city's economy starts to spiral and crime begins rising.
 Soon, much of the city is controlled by warring gangs rather than local government.
 Years later, Barbara returns to Steel Harbor, now an experienced bounty hunter operating under the name Barb Wire.
 Reuniting with Charlie, she decides to stay in her hometown, becoming the owner of the Hammerhead bar.
 To help bring in money, she continues moonlighting as a bounty hunter, working with the police directly or bail bondsman Thomas Crashell.